manishprivet/dynamic-gnome-wallpapers/README.md

 ## Wallpaper format
 ### Every wallpaper zip contains :
-- JPEG/ JPG files of the wallpaper.
+- JPEG/JPG files of the wallpaper.
 - XML file containing transition information of the wallpaper.
 - XML file that adds the wallpaper entry to the gnome backgrounds menu in the control center.